 This post may contain affiliate links.
 Read the full disclosure here.

-- Lots of humidity
+- Medium humidity

 - Something to climb

-How often do you water Rhapidophora Tetrasperma?
+How often should you water Rhaphidophora Tetrasperma?

 The type of soil you’re using